benyn/raycast-daily-planner/docs/track-time.md

 ## Command Preferences

-- **Update Start/Due Date on Timer Start**: If a timer for a task is started earlier than its start date (Reminders/Things) or due date (Todoist), update the start/due date.
+### Update Start/Due Date on Timer Start

+If a timer for a task is started earlier than its start date (Reminders/Things) or due date (Todoist), update the start/due date.
 If started later, the start/due date always remains unchanged.
 The default is `true`.